Home

 Contact Us

-Minnie (Hall) Hyatt
+Minnie (Cassel/Hall) Hyatt

 (1869-1949)

-Minnie (Hall) Hyatt was born on about April 28, 1870 in or near Ohio Pyle, Fayette County, PA.
-The identify of her parents is unknown, though they both were natives of West Virginia.
-As a very young girl, she was taken into the home of John K. and Lucinda (Minerd) Hall and raised there to adulthood as their adopted daughter.
+Minnie Lee (Cassel/Hall) Hyatt was born on about April 28, 1870 in or near Ohio Pyle, Fayette County, PA.
+The identify of her parents is unknown, though they both were natives of West Virginia and went by the surname "Cassel" or "Castle."

 Minnie "was a licensed midwife for 45 years," said the Connellsville Daily Courier.
 They resided in Ohio Pyle, Fayette County, and were members of the Sugar Loaf Union Church.
 Ross was a member and officer of the Ohio Pyle lodge of the Odd Fellows.